encircled/Joiner/README.md

 ## Customizing a join

-To perform an inner join, or to make a non-fetch join (thus it will not be part of the result set)
+To perform an inner join or create a non-fetch join (which will not be part of the result set):

 ```java
 joiner.findOne(Q.from(group)